michaeljclark/glyb/README.md

 ## Examples

-glyphic contains several examples programs showing how to use its API:
+glyb contains several examples programs showing how to use its API:

 - `fontdb` - _example demonstrates scanning font metadata_
 - `ftrender` - _example renders glyphs to the console_